 Exceptions to the Limited Tort Option

-Pedestrians or cyclists are another class of individuals who may fall into an exception under the limited tort option if they are injuries in a motor vehicle accident.
+Pedestrians or cyclists are another class of individuals who may fall into an exception under the limited tort option if they are injured in a motor vehicle accident.
 There are an alarming number of pedestrians and cyclists who are injured every year as a result of motor vehicle accidents.
-According to the National Highway Traffic Safety Administration in 2014 there were a total of 4,884 people who were killed in pedestrian and motor vehicle crashes.
-The report noted that although the number of fatalities fell from 4,901 in 2001 to 4,884 in 2014, there were still over 65,000 reported pedestrian injuries in 2014.
-When you break down the numbers, this means that there is an accident involving a pedestrian and a motor vehicle every 8 minutes.
-The Pennsylvania Department of Transportation reported that in 2014 there were a total of 166 pedestrian deaths and a total of 3,985 pedestrian injuries as a result of a motor vehicle accident.
-Under the Pennsylvania Limited Tort Exception if the victim of a motor vehicle accident was a pedestrian or on a bicycle then they may be able to recover under an exception to the limited tort general bar on pain and suffering claims.
+The Pennsylvania Department of Transportation reported that in 2018 there were a total of 201 pedestrian deaths and a total of 4,129 pedestrian injuries as a result of a motor vehicle accident.
+Furthermore, the pedestrian-related fatalities represent 16.9% of all traffic fatalities in Pennsylvania.
+Under the Pennsylvania Limited Tort Exception, when the owner of a motor vehicle accident was a pedestrian or on a bicycle then they may be able to recover under an exception to the limited tort general bar on pain and suffering claims.
 In these cases the individual’s automotive insurance policy will still provide medical coverage.

-Victims of DUI or DWI if the at fault driver is convicted of DUI or DWI or alternatively they plead guilty or are placed onto Accelerated Rehabilitative Disposition of DUI or DWI, then the victim of the accident will not be subjected to the limited tort bar on pain and suffering.
-There is a strong public policy behind this particular exception.
-The legislature has carved out this exception because the state does not want to reward drunk drivers or drivers who may be under the influence of drugs.
+If you are a victim of a DUI or DWI, and the at-fault driver is convicted or accepts Accelerated Rehabilitative Disposition (ARD) for driving under the influence of alcohol or another controlled substance, then you can make a claim as if you had full tort insurance.
+It should be noted that this is limited to cases in which the negligent driver had a blood alcohol content above the legal limit of .08% at the time of the collision, and was actually convicted, have pleaded guilty, or were placed onto ARD.
+Nonetheless, there is a strong public policy behind this particular exception.
+The legislature has carved out this exception because of drivers who may be driving under the influence.
 By imposing full tort liability on drivers who cause an accident because of driving under the influence of alcohol or drugs, they are not able to limit their civil liability.

 Contact an Experienced Pennsylvania Truck Accident Lawyer Today

-To schedule a private, no-cost evaluation, call the law offices of Reiff Law Firm at (215) 246-9000 or contact us online.
+To schedule a private, no-cost evaluation, call the national truck accident lawyers at the law offices of Reiff Law Firm at (215) 709-6940 or contact us online.
 If the statute of limitations expires, your window of legal opportunity will close and you won’t be able to pursue a claim.
 So contact us today to see how we can make our experience work for you.
 You only pay if there’s a financial recovery.